genesiscommunitysuccess/docs/docs/04_front-end/02_web-components/02_grids/01_ag-grid/2-connected-data.md

 For `foundation-ui` versions after **0.0.17** the [Genesis Datasource](/front-end/web-components/grids/ag-grid/ag-genesis-datasource/) has its own slotted component.
 The documentation should be valid for both usages (current vs. previous), since attributes/props are the same.

-## Se-tup
+## Set-up

 :::info
 In the examples below, we refer to a sample `@genesislcap/alpha-design-system` design system with an `alpha` prefix.
 Your design system would probably have a different name/prefix, while still exposing the same API.
 :::

 :::warning
 Make sure you check which version is currently being used in your application.
-The examples below reflec the available scenarios for each version.
+The examples below reflect the available scenarios for each version.
 :::

 ```ts